ppchhabra/website/schedule.md

 ---
 layout: page
-title: Conferene Schedule
+title: Conference Schedule
-subtitle: Param Chhabra, PhD Candidate at Georgia Institute of Technology
+subtitle: Schedule of Presentations
 ---

 I am on the 2020 Job Market.
 I will be presenting at 2020INFORMS Virtual Meeting and DSI 2020 Annual Conference.